Workplace Wellness Massage

 (Also referred to as Seated Massage)

 This unique massage chair is ergonomically designed and offers full support of the head (face forward), arms, torso and legs.
-Chair massage is performed by certified and insured practitioners who use a combination of deep tissue and swedish massage techniques, usually on the muscle groups in the neck, shoulders, back, arms and hands.
+Workplace Wellness Massage staff are certified and insured practitioners who use a combination of deep tissue and Swedish massage techniques, usually on the muscle groups in the neck, shoulders, back, arms and hands.

 The massage chair folds up easily and is completely portable.
 It can be set up just about anywhere.
 A conference room, spare office or quiet room are perfect but if need be, the massage chair can be set up right in front of a desk.
 No more than a 5x6 foot area is required.
 This, and the fact that the client remains fully dressed, makes chair massage very convenient and also eliminates the need for total privacy.